celiagomezdev/picture-contest-app/readme.md

 On the other hand, the user information will also be updated with the entrantId and time of votation.

 Every user can only vote 3 entrants every 10 minutes.
 This will be correctly handled by the route checks and will show any encoutered error to the user.
-(Pending)
+(Feature under construction in branch feature/voting)

 ### Helpful Software